mail2preetk-dot/TIC-TAK-TOE/README.md

 ﻿# TIC-TAK-TOE
-The code for the tic-tak-toe is in demo.c
+The code for the tic-tak-toe is in desktop tutorials /demo.c